codymlewis/thesis-code/viceroy/README.md

 # Viceroy

 See https://github.com/codymlewis/viceroy for the original commit history.
+This folder contains a rewrite of the original code, with better optimisation and using the flax library instead of haiku.

 ## Abstract